-By leading, joining, and occasionally challenging Justice Scalia, Justice Thomas, over the last quarter of a century, has accomplished what no originalist by himself could: through principled adjudication, proving that the legitimacy of originalism can be an objective methodology for adjudication.
-His contributions have increased respect for originalism exponentially and made its vovocabulary a staple of constitutional adjudication.
+By leading, joining, and occasionally challenging Justice Scalia, Justice Thomas, over the last quarter of a century, has accomplished what no originalist by himself could: through principled adjudication, proving that originalism can be an objective methodology for adjudication.
+His contributions have increased respect for originalism exponentially and made its vocabulary a staple of constitutional adjudication.
 And for those contributions, all originalists owe him a debt of gratitude.